 R2(config)#interface GigabitEthernet0/1 R2(config-if)#mtu 1400

-IP MTU should always be aligned with interface MTU, on some devices you can not even configure the IP MTU to be more that 1500 bytes in order to avoid making IP MTU larger that interface MTU.
-If we configure IP MTU to be bigger that interface MTU (let’s say we configure interface MTU of 1400 bytes like with the example above and leave IP MTU at its default of 1500 bytes) the packets will probably be dropped or in the best scenario fragmented in order to get small enough to pass the max interface MTU capacity.
+IP MTU should always be aligned with interface MTU, on some devices you can not even configure the IP MTU to be more that 1500 bytes in order to avoid making IP MTU larger than interface MTU.
+If we configure IP MTU to be bigger than interface MTU (let’s say we configure interface MTU of 1400 bytes like with the example above and leave IP MTU at its default of 1500 bytes) the packets will probably be dropped or in the best scenario fragmented in order to get small enough to pass the max interface MTU capacity.